Cedar-Creatives/EduQuest/PROGRESS_LOG.md

 # EduQuest Implementation Progress Log

+## [2024-07-25 - Server Stabilization] - Debugging and Crash Resolution
+**Status:** ✅ Completed
+**Files Created/Modified:**
+- `DEBUG_LOG.md` (created)
+- `STABILITY_REPORT.md` (created)
+- `server/server.js` (updated)
+- `server/routes/quizRoutes.js` (updated)

+**Summary:**
+This session focused on stabilizing the EduQuest server, which was experiencing frequent crashes.
+A systematic debugging process was followed to identify and resolve the root causes of the instability.

+**Key Fixes:**
+1.  **Routing Conflict Resolved:** Corrected a bug in `server.js` where two routes were incorrectly mapped to the same URL, ensuring all endpoints are now reachable.
+2.  **Critical Bug in Quiz Submission Fixed:** Addressed a `TypeError` in the quiz submission logic by implementing a Firestore transaction for safe and atomic updates of user statistics.

+**Outcomes:**
+- The server is now significantly more stable.
+- The primary causes of the crashes have been resolved.
+- Comprehensive documentation of the debugging process has been created.

+**Next Steps:**
+- The server should be restarted and monitored for any further issues.
+- The remaining technical debt identified in the `STABILITY_REPORT.md` should be addressed in future development cycles.

+---

 ## Project Overview
 Transform EduQuest into a polished, high-performing educational platform for Nigerian students (JS1-SS3) preparing for WAEC, NECO, and JAMB exams.